 Plastic and cosmetic surgery have advanced so much over the years that risks are now very minimal in many operations.

 With that being said, most surgeries require tiny incisions and cuts.
 Your doctor will decide if the risks are acceptable enough for the surgery to go through.

 Your doctor may also turn your requests down if he or she thinks that the risks of the surgery are not worth the operation.

 Consent and support

-Most surgeons will require consent from a teenage patient’s parents or guardian for the surgery to go through.
+Most doctors will require consent from a teenage patient’s parents or guardian for the surgery to go through.

-More importantly, surgeons will only perform the surgery if and ONLY IF it is requested by the teenage patient.
+More importantly, doctors will only perform the surgery if and ONLY IF it is requested by the teenage patient.

 Plastic surgery is a no-go if it requested by the patient’s guardians or parents – the desires of another individual may not be what the patient wants.

 A doctor will have to understand a teenage patient’s emotional maturity in order to decide if plastic surgery is viable or not.

 The effects of plastic surgery last for a long time; hence, doctors need assurance that teenage patients won’t regret their decision 10 or 20 years down the road.